Andrew Evans case: Confession and trial

-During a series of interviews with detectives, Evans claimed that he had dragged Judith from her bicycle, then struggled with her in a field.
+During a series of interviews with detectives, Evans claimed that he had dragged Judith from her bicycle, and then struggled with her in a field.
 Asked if he was the killer he answered, "This is it.
 I don't know.
 Show me a picture and I'll tell you if I've seen it."
 Investigators also asked him whether he'd ever visited Tamworth, to which he replied, "I don't know.
 I don't know.
 I could have been.
 I forget where I have been."
-Detectives initially did not believe his account, dismissing him as a fantasist, but over the three-day period in which Evans was questioned they became increasingly certain he was the killer.
+Detectives initially did not believe his account, dismissing him as a fantasist, but over the three-day period in which Evans was questioned, they became increasingly certain he was the killer.
 After giving a signed statement under caution, Evans was charged with murder.
 Speaking in 2000 about this, Evans told The Guardian's Patrick Weir, "By confessing, I thought I'd be able to rid myself of all the crap going on in my head."

 Evans's trial was held at Birmingham Crown Court in June 1973.
 By this time he believed that he was innocent, and had retracted his original statement.
 It was claimed that his confession had been made with the use of Brietal, a so-called truth drug that was later discredited for inducing false memories.
 Prosecution and defence lawyers both agreed the drug's use.
 Apart from the confession, no other evidence was presented; there was no scientific evidence against him nor any eyewitnesses to support or refute the Crown's case.
 However, Evans could not provide an alibi for 7 June 1972, while a psychiatrist testified that Evans was suffering from amnesia.

-Evans's defence argued that he was suffering from hysterical amnesia, and had cast himself in the role of killer after witnessing the murder, and failing to help Judith.
+Evans's defence argued that he was suffering from hysterical amnesia, and had cast himself in the role of killer after witnessing the murder and failing to help Judith.
 However, he was convicted of Judith's murder and sentenced to life imprisonment.